useblocks/sphinx-needs/docs/directives/need.rst

 The given ID must match the regular expression (regex) value for the :ref:`needs_id_regex` parameter in **conf.py**.
 The Sphinx build stops if the ID does not match the regex value.

 If you do not specify the id option, we calculate a short hash value based on the title.
+The calculated value can also include title if :ref:`needs_id_from_title` is set to **True**.
 If you don’t change the title, the id will work for all upcoming documentation generations.

 .. _need_status: